towardsthecloud/aws-cdk-starterkit/README.md

 To cater to these advanced needs, your AWS CDK project should adopt a modular structure.
 This is where the **AWS CDK starterkit** shines ✨.

-Here’s a closer look at how this structure enhances maintainability and scalability:
+Here's a closer look at how this structure enhances maintainability and scalability:

 ```bash
 .